Skip to main content

 How to Choose a Cosmetic Dentist

-It’s important to look for qualified dentists in the specific area of treatment you are seeking.
-Some dentists invest more time and money into continuing education in cosmetic dentistry.
+Look for a dentist who focuses on the treatment you want.
+Some dentists invest more time and money in continuing education in cosmetic dentistry.

-You should also take a look at the dentist’s background.
-Some factors to look out for are the dentist’s experience and accreditation from the American Academy of Cosmetic Dentistry (AACD).
+You should also review the dentist’s background, including experience and accreditation from the American Academy of Cosmetic Dentistry (AACD).

 Cosmetic Dentistry vs. Restorative Dentistry